 At least two witnesses of legal age (18 years old and above) are required of anyone who will marry in the Philippines.
 Be sure that all your invited witnesses are available on your wedding date and are informed of the wedding details.

-Tip: Have back-up witnesses just in case the ones you initially invited suddenly become unavailable on your wedding day.
+Tip: Have backup witnesses just in case the ones you initially invited suddenly become unavailable on your wedding day.

 Once you've completed all the legal requirements for marriage, you can already get married!

-Your certified true copy of marriage certificate may be issued within the day, or a week after if you prefer it in security paper (SECPA).
+Your certified true copy of the marriage certificate may be issued within the day, or a week after if you prefer it in security paper (SECPA).

 If you can't personally claim your marriage certificate, you can assign a representative to pick it up for you.
 The representative must present your authorization letter, your valid ID, and his/her valid ID.

 You can get your PSA-certified marriage certificate online via the PSA Serbilis website or PSAHelpline.ph.
-When requesting for this document, you'll be asked to provide the following details:
+When requesting this document, you'll be asked to provide the following details:

 A marriage license is what you get before getting married.
 Having this document doesn't mean you're officially husband and wife.
-It only authorizes you and your soon-to-be-spouse to marry anywhere in the Philippines, so it's like the approval of your application for marriage.
+It only authorizes you and your soon-to-be spouse to marry anywhere in the Philippines, so it's like the approval of your application for marriage.

 On the other hand, a marriage certificate is what you get after getting married.
 This document is proof that your partner is your legal spouse and that your marriage took place legally.
 It also contains the important details of your wedding such as the date and place.

-A marriage contract is just another term used when referring to the marriage certificate.
+In the Philippines, a marriage contract is just another term used when referring to the marriage certificate.

 Some couples wrongly assume that a marriage license is valid only in the city or municipality where it was issued.
 However, Article 20 of the Family Code of the Philippines clearly states that the document is "valid in any part of the Philippines."

 Yes.
 Another common myth about getting married in the Philippines is that one of the soon-to-weds must be a Filipino citizen.
 The Family Code doesn't prohibit two foreign citizens from holding their wedding in the Philippines, as long as they meet the legal requirements for marriage in the country.